learn-co-curriculum/dsc-data-ethics/README.md

 # Data Privacy

 ## Introduction
-As a information technology professional it is important that you understand your role in maintaining __data privacy__ and practicing __data security__ measures to protecting the data that you manage from unauthorized access.
+As an information technology professional, you must understand your role in maintaining **data privacy** and practicing **data security measures** to protect the data you manage from unauthorized access.
 This can be challenging because we live in a time where the rules and regulations surrounding data privacy and security is still evolving to keep up with technology.
 First, let's identify a few terms we will use in this lesson.
 Then, we will dig into some recent legislation -- the GDPR!

 ## Objectives
 You will be able to: